 In 2008, Simon Jordan produced the film Telstar based on the play about the life of record producer, Joe Meek.
 The film followed Jordan's production of the play of the same title at London's New Ambassadors Theatre.
 The film was solely funded by Jordan and featured Kevin Spacey, James Corden and JJ Feild.
 It was a critical success but only opened in 45 screens in the UK.
 In 2006, Jordan part funded and exec-produced Sweeney Todd, starring Ray Winstone and Tom Hardy.

-He is a frequent guest on panel shows such as Jeremy Vine, The Wright Stuff and a regular on TalkSport – over the summer he co-presented The Final Word, a weekly Saturday radio show with Danny Kelly.
+He is a popular and frequent guest on panel shows such as Jeremy Vine, The Wright Stuff, The Debate and previously co-presented The Final Word on TalkSport – a weekly Sunday radio show with Danny Kelly.
 He has also appeared as a panellist on BBC One's Question Time.

 Simon has a regular insightful opinion lead column for the Daily Mail.
 He is also a restaurant owner and founder of Octane Magazine.

 - The Debate - Sky Sports

 - The Wright Stuff - Channel 5